Cloverhound/dcss-calendar/README.md

 node /server/node-windows-install.js
 ```

-## Changelog
+## Deployment Changes

+8/29/19
-8/29/19 - Updated both West/East servers with DC-106-status-ewt-force-closed.
-Copied all files from github to East/West servers after stopping each service on their server.
-Since there was both front end and backend changes, I ran webpack to bundle assets and deleted daemon folder to run node-windows-install folder.
-Updated the database with a new EWT column by using Loopbacks autoUpdate method.
-Ran a SQL Query to default EWT column to 901.
+- Updated both West/East servers with DC-106-status-ewt-force-closed.
+- Copied all files from github to East/West servers after stopping each service on their server.
+- Since there was both front end and backend changes, I ran webpack to bundle assets and deleted daemon folder to run node-windows-install folder.
+- Updated the database with a new EWT column by using Loopbacks autoUpdate method.
+- Ran a SQL Query to default EWT column to 901.
 For servers to take new changes, a restart of both was needed.

+10/23/19
+- DC-106 - Add ewt to getStatus query when county is forced closed.
+- DC-107 - Add ewt to be returned with getStatus query.
+- DC-108 - Fix the way dates are handled and stored in the DB due to timezones.